kbredemeier/elastic_adapter/README.md

 because for unknown reason VCR misses to record some context groups.

 In some cases it might be necessary to rerecord the requests.
-Because elasticsearch is a little slow and doesn't return documents for a search request that just has been indexed there are some sleep statements in the spec.
+Because elasticsearch is a little slow and doesn't return documents for a search request that just have been indexed there are some sleep statements in the spec.
 To not slow down the tests those sleep statements are just executed if a `RECORDING` environment variable is set.
 I added a rake task that sets the environment variable deletes the cassetts and runs all specs with `:vcr`.
 Run `rake record` to rerecord the cassettes.